alisadri1993/ExceptionVsConditional/README.md

 Acknowledgments
 •  BenchmarkDotNet for providing a powerful benchmarking library.

-•  Microsoft Documentation for guidelines on exceptions and performance.
+•  Micosoft Documentation for guidelines on exceptions and performance.